Regeneration guidelines for small-grained cereals

 - Identify subsampled pure lines as derivatives from the initial heterogeneous accession, linked through the original progenitor accession identification number.

-- If doubts arise as to the number of subsamples to be taken, it is better to take more/extra to ensure maintenance of the greatest amount of potentially useful diversity from the original population.
+- If doubts arise as to the number of subsamples to be taken, error on the high side to ensure maintenance of the greatest amount of potentially useful diversity from the original population.

 Documentation of information during regeneration